YatopiaMC/Yatopia/README.md

 ## Try it out
-The latest stable builds of Yatopia are always avaiable over at our [downloads page](https://yatopia.net/download.html).
+The latest stable builds of Yatopia are always available over at our [downloads page](https://yatopia.net/download.html).
 You can also download the latest development build [here](https://api.yatopia.net/v2/latestBuild/download?branch=ver/1.16.3).

 ## Documentation

-You can find a full explanation of the Yatopia configuration file on the [Wiki](https://github.com/YatopiaMC/Yatopia/wiki).
-Also check out the list of patches included in this project and who created them [here](PATCHES.md)!
+You can find a full explanation of the Yatopia configuration file on the [wiki](https://github.com/YatopiaMC/Yatopia/wiki).
+Check out the list of patches included in this project and who created them [here](PATCHES.md).
 You can also find our recommended config base [here](https://github.com/YatopiaMC/Yatopia/wiki/Configurations-Parameters-recommended)!

 ## Contributors